arvigeus/AZ-204/NOTES.md

 - Setting blob information longer than 2000 chars: `PUT` request to metadata. **ALL** blob oerations are either `PUT` or `GET`.
 - Read an Azure Cosmos DB change feed by using a reactive model: Azure Functions with an Azure Cosmos DB trigger, Change feed pull model.
 - Changing secrets does not restart Container Apps.
+- Grant App Service web app permission to access the Microsoft Graph API in multi-tenant application: use `application` service principal.
+- API Management: If you don't want to require approval for every API, the least scope is either Product (based on functionality) or Workspace (based on teams)
+- In production, the version must be pinned: Prefer `{major}.{minor}.{patch}` or `{major}.{minor}`, instead of `{major}` or `latest`.
+- Azure App Service Local Cache: `WEBSITE_LOCAL_CACHE_OPTION = Always`
+- Microsoft Defender for Cloud: Min: Basic plan; Custom Domains: Premium
+- Static website custom domain: HTTP: Add the custom domain under networking in the Azure Storage account; HTTPS: Use Azure CDN
 - Mandatory headers for Graph: `request-id`; during throttling: `Retry-After`; for long running operations: `Location`.
 - Both Event Hub and Service Bus support AMQP
 - Avro: Event Hub capturing; Grid has Cloud/Event schema